-YouthTruth is a student perception survey, developed in 2008 by the Center for Effective Philanthropy with support from the Bill & Melinda Gates Foundation.
+YouthTruth is a student perception survey, developed by the Center for Effective Philanthropy with support from the Bill & Melinda Gates Foundation.
 Since then, YouthTruth has expanded to hundreds of schools, with over 365,000 students surveyed in grades 3–12 across 33 states and four countries.

 Stanford University’s John W. Gardner Center has found that students’ motivational beliefs are closely related to their achievement.
 Classroom practices that encourage effort and understanding and create a caring learning environment will improve student motivation.
 Relevant reports can be found here and here.